12.9-inch iPad Pro

 The 16-core neural engine found in the M1 brings big improvements to computational photography.
 Even though the rear camera system was unchanged, the images captured will reflect the improved processing of each frame.

-The biggest change to the cameras was the updated selfie lens.
+The most significant change to the cameras was the updated selfie lens.
 It is now an ultra-wide lens and uses a feature called Center Stage to keep users centered in the frame during video calls.

 We liked how Center Stage followed us as we moved around during a call, and it accounted for another person who entered the frame.
 There are some issues with using Center Stage when walking around, but the feature can be easily toggled during a call.

-Now, users will no longer need to consider which accessories work with their Mac or iPad since both will support the same Thunderbolt 3 specs.
-More complex desk setups with Thunderbolt docks connected to storage bays and a monitor can now easily switch between a Mac or iPad using a single cable.
+Users will no longer need to consider which accessories work with their Mac or iPad since both will support the same Thunderbolt 3 specs.
+More complex desk setups with Thunderbolt docks connected to storage bays and a monitor can easily switch between a Mac or iPad using a single cable.

 Perhaps the most important user-facing upgrade was the display.
 The 12.9-inch iPad Pro has a unique display that is backlit with mini-LED.
 Apple calls it the Liquid Retina XDR display, and it features 2,500 local dimming zones with more contrast and color accuracy.

 The local dimming zones enable portions of the backlight to shut off entirely for more dynamic lighting similar to OLED.
 One criticism we had for the display is a "bloom"-like effect around elements on black backgrounds.
-This effect is a result of using LED instead of OLED and is expected on such displays.
+This effect results from using LED instead of OLED and is expected on such displays.

 The Magic Keyboard